ADDITIONAL GRADUATE ADMISSIONS RESOURCES

 For information on all of Kent State’s degrees and majors, go online to www.kent.edu/gps

-January 15th for Fall semester enrollment and November 15th for Spring semester enrollment.
+Jan.
+15 for Fall semester enrollment and Nov.15 for Spring semester enrollment.
 Applications will be considered until the cohort is full.
 International students are encouraged to apply three weeks before the deadline to allow ample processing time.

-Download this list to help you make sure that you have all of the forms and mailing information, please download the application checklist (PDF).
+To help you make sure that you have all of the forms and mailing information, please download the application checklist (PDF).

 Applicants can submit documents by uploading them to the online application, emailing application documents to email@example.com or mailing application documents to:

 117 Cartwright Hall

 The School of Communication Studies awards graduate assistantships every academic year to highly qualified graduate student applicants.
 Awards for students include a nine-month stipend (fall and spring semesters) and a waiver of resident and out-of-state tuition.
 Graduate assistants can enroll in a subsidized health insurance program through the university.
 Students with graduate assistantships are also eligible to teach during the summer sessions.
 These summer appointments provide free tuition for 4 credits of study in addition to a stipend.

 Students wishing to be considered for a graduate assistantship for the Fall semester enrollment must apply by January 15 and by November 15 for Spring semester enrollment.
 The application for an assistantship should be included with your overall program application.

 All graduate appointees must register for at least 8 credits (typically 3 courses) per semester.
 Assistantship appointments consist of a 20-hour weekly workload that may include teaching two 3-credit hour classes, or three sections of a lecture/lab class.
 Most assistants teach Introduction to Human Communication (COMM 15000), the basic communication course.
 Position assignments may also include assisting with research or a combination of other duties.